UBC-MOAD/ccar-modeling-nemo-tools/README.md

 # README #

-NEMO-tools is a collection of IPython Notebooks and Python Functions dealing with NEMO's output, created and contributed by the members of CCAR Modeling team.
+NEMO-tools is a collection of Python Functions created and contributed by the members of CCAR Modeling team.